samarth-khare-ok/VITyarthi_Project-3/README.md

 ## How the Seating Logic Works

-1. Students are grouped by branch.
+1. The students are divided according to their branch.
-2. A round-robin (interleaved) ordering is built so that consecutive students in the list belong to different branches as often as possible.
+2. A round-robin (interleaved) order is arranged in such a way that the students come one after another Wherever possible, the items should be assigned to different branches.
-3. While filling each room row by row, the generator checks the **left** and **up** neighbour of every seat.
-If the next candidate would clash (same branch as a neighbour), it looks ahead in the list for a non-clashing student and swaps them in.
+3. The generator, while filling each row of rooms, checks the **left** and Every seat has a neighbour.
+If the following candidate were to clash (same branch as a neighbour), it looks ahead in the list for a The student who doesn't clash with him is then substituted in.
-4. If no clash-free student is available, it falls back to the next student in line (a clash may occasionally be unavoidable when one branch heavily outnumbers the others).
+4. If there is no available student who does not cause a clash, the system resorts to the next student. in line (a clash may occasionally be unavoidable when one branch heavily outnumbers the others).

 ## Requirements

 - Java JDK 8 or above
-- No external libraries — uses only `java.util` and `java.io`
+- No external libraries.
+Uses only `java.util` and `java.io`.

 ## How to Compile & Run